wp-plugins/active-directory-integration/readme.txt

 * ADD: Disable users by Bulk Import (or manually) who are not imported anymore or are disabled in Active Directory.
 (Issue #0045.
 Feature Request by Bas Ruijters.)
 * ADD: Option to show on user list if a user was authenticated (or imported) from Active Directory and the disabled state of user.
 * ADD: Option to choose whether ADI should fallback to local (WordPress) password check if authentication against Active Directory fails.
 You should deactivate this for security reasons.
+* FIX: Username is handled as case sensitive on Bulk Import but this is a wrong behavior.
+(Issue #0041)

 = 1.1.2 =
 * ADD: Allow logon of users with domains different from Account Suffix.
 (Issue #0043.
 Feature Request by Greg Fenton.)